 As a Cloud-based service, we save a file's annotations, but not the files themselves.
 When you open a file in Kami, we remember the characteristics of the file.
-When you re-open the file, we recognize the file and the file's annotations are loaded based on correctly identifying the file.
+When you re-open the file, we recognize the file, and the file's annotations are loaded based on correctly identifying the file.

 Using the Share Document button is the only exception to the above, of not uploading the file.
-You can remove the uploaded file at any time by clicking the Sharing button and selecting the "Remove upload" button at the bottom as shown in the following screenshot:
+You can remove the uploaded file at any time by clicking the Sharing button and selecting the "Remove upload" button at the bottom, as shown in the following screenshot:

-The Kami Cloud Sync is inbuilt to the Kami system and syncs periodically throughout your time on a file.
+The Kami Cloud Sync is inbuilt into the Kami system and syncs periodically throughout your time on a file.
 The screenshot below shows you when your annotations have been saved to the Kami Cloud Sync:

 If you are working offline, you will instead see the following window show up: